 West Hollywood – The 1960’s & Life on the Sunset Strip

-Discovering the Sunset Marquis felt like the final unturned stone in my efforts to becoming an expert historian of West Hollywood and the infamous Sunset Strip.
+Discovering the Sunset Marquis felt like the final unturned stone in my efforts to become an expert historian of West Hollywood and the infamous Sunset Strip.
 As a self-proclaimed (and also fairly bonafide) nerd, I have thoroughly walked the Historical District of West Hollywood, accompanied by various blogs and other unofficial “historical walks” I scoured the internet to find.

 West Hollywood Has History